 If an FBX file is being imported, the second prompt will ask what software was used to export the file.
-If a SimLab FBX plugin was used to create the FBX file, choose SimLab from the drop-down box; otherwise; choose Unknown.
+If a SimLab FBX plugin or Unreal Engine was used to create the FBX file, choose the appropriate option from the drop-down box; otherwise; choose Unknown.
 This selection controls the default settings in the subsequent prompts.
 In some cases, Pathfinder is able to detect whether the file was exported using a SimLab plugin and will select this option automatically.